fanyangCS/fanyangcs.github.io/_posts/2026-9-1-observability.md

 Then the optimization that looks good alone but fails end to end is no longer just a frustrating anomaly.
 It becomes useful experience.
 Existing knowledge proposes the change.
 Interaction tests it.
 Observability tells us why it worked or failed.
 And that grounded lesson returns to the next round of reasoning.

-That is how systems intelligence grows: not by avoiding failure, but by making every execution teach us something.
+That is how system intelligence grows: not by avoiding failure, but by making every execution teach us something.